Uniform $C^{1,\alpha}$-regularity for almost-minimizers of some nonlocal perturbations of the perimeter

 \section{Lipschitz approximation theorem}

-This section is devoted to the proof of the Lipschitz approximation theorem for $(\Lambda,r_0)$-minimizers of $\calF_{\eps,\gamma}$, which can be divided into two parts.
-A first part states that a small excess of such an almost-minimizer $E$ in a cylinder implies that the boundary of $E$ in that cylinder is almost entirely covered by the graph of a Lipschitz function~$u$.
-A second step states that the aforementioned function $u$ is close to a harmonic function as long as the scale is much larger than $\eps$.
+This section is devoted to the proof of the Lipschitz approximation theorem for $(\Lambda,r_0)$-minimizers of $\calF_{\eps,\gamma}$, which is divided into two parts.
+We first state that a small excess of an almost-minimizer $E$ in a cylinder implies that the boundary of $E$ in that cylinder is almost entirely covered by the graph of a Lipschitz function~$u$.
+Secondly, we state that the aforementioned function $u$ is close to a harmonic function as long as the scale is much larger than $\eps$.